deanpcmad/ansible/README.md

 This Ansible playbook will install the following:

-- Removes Firefox ESR and installs Firefox from the unstable repo.
+- Removes Firefox ESR
+- Sets up the Mozilla repo and installs Firefox from there
 - Installs Docker
 - Installs VSCode
 - Installs Sublime Merge